-With this safari you pass through three former Kingdoms: KINNAUR, SPITI and LAHAUL and even further to LADAKH.
+With this safari, you pass through three former Kingdoms: KINNAUR, SPITI, and LAHAUL, and even further to LADAKH India.
 Now, the Spiti-areas belong to India and were declared strictly prohibited for tourists by the Indian Government until 1995.
 These areas are one of the most scenics but very less frequented by tourists.
 The Satluj River, which rises from the southern slopes of the Kailash (the Holly Mountain in Asia), flows into the Kinnaur valley.
-It is a fascinating area for Buddhist art and the monasteries, rich repositories of ancient murals, thankas, woodcarvings and golden images of the Padmasambhava.
+It is a fascinating area for Buddhist art and the monasteries, rich repositories of ancient murals, thankas, woodcarvings, and golden images of the Padmasambhava.

 Arrival at New Delhi and transfer to hotel